archwolfen/Gantt-chart/README.md

 will be displayed.
 Finally, it is displayed on the screen.

 ## Getting started
-To build this project first add all files in `lib` folder to project as a library Then build project
+To build this project first add all files in `lib` folder to project as a library.
+Then build project.
-Now you can run project from class `com.example.gantt_chart.Main`
+Now you can run project from class `com.example.gantt_chart.Main`.

 ## Errors which is handled
 - A task can't depend on task from another sub-tasks